jaytaylor/shipbuilder/CLIENT.md

     domains:remove [domain-name].. -a[application-name]

 Remove one or more domains from an application.
-Redeploys the app.
+Does NOT redeploy the app.

 __logs__